sk789-sk/Phase5_YGODB/Project Plan.md

 Inventory (id[pk], user_id,card_id,quantity)

 Card (id[pk], Name, Release_Date, Alt_Name(how to represent dict of alt names?) , Rarity, Set_Released_with_konami_id)

+    - Since this is cards that the user would own 2 copies of the same card from different sets are different elements.
+Each card would then have multiples of itself with different set releases.
+Also works with rarities need to get this data out of the api and put in our db.
+    - When determining card legality then we need to see the earliest release date and set that as the legal date.
+I dont wanna make repeat searches for that

 A deck is a collection of cards that a user combined.
 Does not have to be user owned cards.